 1.10.
-The Parish Council has worked collaboratively with BDC and the policies in the Hodsock Neighbourhood Plan are in general conformity with higher level planning
+The Parish Council has worked collaboratively with BDC and the policies in the Hodsock Neighbourhood Plan are in general conformity with higher level planning policies to ensure it meets this basic condition (as set out in the Neighbourhood Planning Regulations 2012).

 - 1.11.
-The Plan has been subject to numerous rounds of consultation with the public and statutory bodies, and has been subject to independent examination, which found it to be in accordance with the Basic Conditions, subject to a number of modifications (which have now been enacted). - 1.12.
-Subsequent to a local referendum, this Plan will form part of the statutory development plan and will carry significant weight in the determination of planning applications along with the policies in BDC's Core Strategy and the National Planning Policy Framework (NPPF). - 1.13.
+The Regulation 14 statutory six-week consultation period will run for 6 weeks and will be publicised for a further six weeks by BDC, in accordance with the Neighbourhood Plan Regulations 2012.
+After this the Plan will be a material consideration in the preparation of any planning applications within the Parish. - 1.12.
+After the examination (by an independent examiner) and a successful local referendum, this Plan will form part of the statutory development plan and will carry significant weight in the determination of planning applications along with the policies in BDC's Core Strategy and the National Planning Policy Framework (NPPF). - 1.13.
 The Neighbourhood Development Plan should be read as a whole and in conjunction with national policies and with BDC's planning policies.